MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-edit-invoice-sales.md

 3. Add your customer's contact information.

-4. Select **Save** at the top left to create the invoice record.
+4. Select **Save** in the upper-left corner to create the invoice record.

 5. To add products from your opportunity to your order, select **Get Products** at the top of the screen, select your opportunity, and then select **OK**.

 6. To add information about a product on the invoice, in the **Products** area, select **Add a Product** ![Add button](../sales-enterprise/media/add-button.PNG "Add button"), and then select one of the following options:

-    - **Existing Product**: A product created in the product catalog that is associated with a price list.
+    - **Existing Product**: A product created in the product catalog that is associated with a price list

-    - **Write-in Product**: A product that is available but not a part of the product catalog.
+    - **Write-in Product**: A product that is available but not a part of the product catalog

-    - **Get Products**: Select products from a previously created opportunity.
+    - **Get Products**: Products from a previously created opportunity

      You need to enter the tax amount when you add a product to a quote, order, or invoice. [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] doesn't automatically calculate tax for individual products.
 However, the total tax is calculated automatically based on the sum of the tax amounts for all of the individual products in a quote, order, or invoice.